sjsyrek/maryamyriameliamurphies.js/README.md

 ## About

-**maryamyriameliamurphies.js** is a library of [Haskell](https://www.haskell.org)-style morphisms ported to JavaScript using [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) syntax.
+**maryamyriameliamurphies.js** is a library of [Haskell](https://www.haskell.org)-style morphisms implemented in JavaScript using [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) syntax.
+That is, it's a collection of pure functions designed to showcase in a more widely-used language than Haskell the ways and means of functional programming, for which the newest dialect of JavaScript has improved support.
+If you're interested in functional programming or even Haskell itself, but find that world intimidating, this library may be a useful conceptual bridge.
+The syntax I use will probably come across as unconventional, as it mirrors as closely as possible the terse, efficient style of Haskell.
+Eventually, however, you may find it easy enough to reason about, thanks to its relative lack of side effects and foundation in function composition.
+If you're curious about strange-sounding things like functors, monads, partial application, currying, and lazy evaluation, then there's something here for you.

 First published entirely by chance on St. Patrick's Day, 2016.

 ### How to install

-* Copy and paste the code.
+- Copy and paste the code.
 Go nuts.
-* `git clone` this repo and then execute `npm install && npm run compile` to compile the code.
+- `git clone` this repo and then execute `npm install && npm run compile` to compile the code.
-* [Install with npm](https://www.npmjs.com/package/maryamyriameliamurphies) `npm install --save-dev maryamyriameliamurphies`.
+- [Install with npm](https://www.npmjs.com/package/maryamyriameliamurphies) `npm install --save-dev maryamyriameliamurphies`.

 ### How to use with npm if you clone